-- 4.1 A series of workshops and engagements began in November 2023 to obtain feedback and input from local authority officers and MCA staff on the impact of the changes already made to the assurance process during 2022/23 and identify further improvements.
-Follow-up workshops were held with local authority officers in February and March to communicate the proposed amendments to the Assurance Framework and assurance process based on their previous feedback. - 4.2 Engagement with local authority officers is ongoing and further meetings and workshops will be held throughout 2024 to guide officers on the new Business Case templates, obtain feedback on the changes implemented and identify any further refinements as part of the continuous improvement of assurance.
+- 4.1 A series of workshops and engagements began in November 2023 to obtain feedback and input from local authority officers and MCA staff on the impact of the changes made to the assurance process during 2022/23.
+The workshops also identified suggestions for further refinement and these have been incorporated into the amendments proposed at 2.1. - 4.2 Engagement with local authority officers is ongoing and further meetings and workshops will be held throughout Spring/Summer 2024 to communicate approved changes and to guide officers on the new Business Case templates.